 6. Set Yourself Up for Success

-To maintain proper running form, strength training and mobility work is essential, says Ian Klein, an exercise physiologist specializing in cross-training and injury prevention at Ohio University.
+To maintain proper running form, strength training and mobility work are essential, says Ian Klein, an exercise physiologist specialising in cross-training and injury prevention at Ohio University.
 It makes sense: When your body is strong and relaxed, you run well.
-The weaker and tighter you are and the more easily you fatigue, the likelier you are to lose that good form and open yourself up to injury, as the wrong muscles can start to fire.
+The weaker and tighter you are and the more easily you fatigue, the more likely you are to lose that good form and open yourself up to injury, as the wrong muscles can start to fire.

-That’s especially true for the knees, where some 50 percent of running injuries occur, says Klein.
-“Think of your knee as the middle of a bridge, with your foot on one side and your hip on the other.
-It’s the weakest area and can be affected by problems on both sides,” he explains.
-If you have bad form — say, you roll your feet inward or overstride — the knee bears the brunt of it.
+That's especially true for the knees, where some 50 percent of running injuries occur, says Klein.
+"Think of your knee as the middle of a bridge, with your foot on one side and your hip on the other.
+It's the weakest area and can be affected by problems on both sides", he explains.
+If you have bad form—say, you roll your feet inwards or overstride—the knee bears the brunt of it.

-Strengthen the muscles below and above the knee — from your foot muscles all the way up to your glutes — and you can better absorb running’s impact and prevent the fatigue that brings on sloppy form, says strength and conditioning coach Janet Hamilton, the owner of Atlanta-based coaching company Running Strong.
+Strengthen the muscles below and above the knee—from your foot muscles all the way up to your glutes—and you can better absorb running impact and prevent the fatigue that brings on sloppy form, says strength and conditioning coach, Janet Hamilton, the owner of Atlanta-based coaching company, Running Strong.
 After all, she says, if you can lift heavy weights over and over, carrying your body weight for several miles is going to feel a whole lot easier.

 7. Don't Overthink It

 Yep, that was … a lot, but you don't have to put it all into action right away.
 Try to keep even just one of these improvements in mind as you go about your runs (and your time in between them) to boost your form little by little.
 From there, you can add more from this list.
 Not only will you become a stronger runner over time, but you won't embarrass yourself in front of your friends Phoebe-style, either.